survivejs/webpack-book/manuscript/techniques/06_consuming.md

 The idea is that if webpack resolver matches `demo` in the beginning, it resolves from the target.
 You can constrain the process to an exact name by using a pattern like `demo$`.

 Light React alternatives, such as [Preact](https://www.npmjs.com/package/preact), [react-lite](https://www.npmjs.com/package/react-lite), or [Inferno](https://www.npmjs.com/package/inferno), offer smaller size while trading off functionality like `propTypes` and synthetic event handling.
-Replacing React with a lighter alternative can save a significant amount of space but you should test well if you do this.
+Replacing React with a lighter alternative can save a significant amount of space, but you should test well if you do this.

 If you are using *react-lite*, configure it as below: